sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 Feel free to try out a partner-picking process that we have used in class before (and are likely to again, if needed).
 Gather people, pens, and post-it notes.
 Have everyone sit down and write down (on post-its) their name and ideas for project topics (a classic arcade game, something that uses video input, a computer-controlled bad-guy that evolves and gets harder to beat... etc).
 Take the post-its to a wall.
 Have people explain their ideas.
 Cluster together ideas that sound like they're similar or can be combined.
 Choose a partner  who described something similar to what you want to do OR someone who excited you by their description.

-As part of filling out this spreadsheet, and starting the project, you should fork and clone the [base repo](https://github.com/sd17spring/InteractiveProgramming) for this project.
+As part of filling out this spreadsheet, and starting the project, you should fork and clone the [base repo](https://github.com/{{ site.course.github_owner }}/InteractiveProgramming) for this project.
 Remember, that you will want to have only one of your teammates fork the repo, and then the other member should be added as a collaborator on GitHub for that repo.
 Be sure to add a link to your repo to the shared Google spreadsheet.

-There are three deliverables for this project.
+There are three deliverables for this project:

 ### Project Proposal

+_Due: {{ page.parts[0].due_date | date: '%a %b %-d' }}_

 You can begin working on a project proposal as soon as you select your partner.
-Part of the Thursday 2/23 class will be dedicated to approving project proposals.
+Part of the {{ page.parts[0].due_date | date: '%A %-m/%-d' }} class will be dedicated to approving project proposals.
 We encourage you to speak with NINJAs before this date during office hours (or an impromptu session arranged via Slack).
-By classtime on Thursday 2/23, you should be able to provide a link to a proposal document (e.g., a google doc) that describes the main idea of your project.
+By classtime on {{ page.parts[0].due_date | date: '%A %-m/%-d' }}, you should be able to provide a link to a proposal document (*e.g.*, a Google doc) that describes the main idea of your project.
 The professors will review the proposals approved by NINJAs.

 Your proposal document should address: